Professional Education Conduct Board

 - One member from Early Childhood Education

 - One member from SOE graduate professional education program

 Professional education candidates who have their cases reviewed at a Board meeting are welcome to attend the meeting to provide the context for the violation(s) of the Code of Conduct.
 They may invite a student, staff, or faculty member from the list of approved student conduct advisors to join them at the meeting.
 Click here for the list of approved advisors.

 The Board may remove candidates from their current field placement(s) and/or prohibit them from future field placements if the candidates’ conduct would prohibit them from being successful in a setting with children, youth, or adults (e.g., early childhood education program, school classroom, community center) and/or pose a risk to children, youth, or adults.

-Should candidates wish to exercise their right to appeal, they may do so by submitting a written petition to appeal the decision to Laura Glass who is the Chair of the University Council on Teacher Education.
+Should candidates wish to exercise their right to appeal, they may do so by submitting a written petition to appeal the decision to the Chair of the University Council on Teacher Education.
 Click here for the description of the appeal process.